-As mentioned, Planning staff is in the process of developing new zones that will be shared with community members and stakeholders in late summer 2022 for public input.
-The proposed new zones seek to prohibit trucking-related uses in targeted areas that are adjacent to residential neighborhoods.
-It is anticipated that the Wilmington-Harbor City Community Plan will proceed through the adoption process in 2023, however, the Interim Control Ordinance is necessary to allow the Planning Department appropriate time to finalize the new zoning and permanent regulatory measures and take the Community Plan through the adoption process.
+As mentioned, Planning staff is in the process of releasing proposed new zones for public input.
+Generally, the proposed new zones seek to prohibit trucking-related uses in targeted areas that are adjacent to residential neighborhoods.
+It is anticipated that the Wilmington-Harbor City Community Plan will proceed through the adoption process this year.
+An extension of the Interim Control Ordinance is necessary to allow the Planning Department appropriate time to finalize the new zoning and permanent regulatory measures and take the Community Plan through the adoption process.